-- Explain how the law of cosines validates the Pythagorean theorem if the included angle is 90°. - Obtain a set of cards/questions from your teacher.
+Explain how the law of cosines validates the Pythagorean theorem if the included angle is 90°.
+Obtain a set of cards/questions from your teacher.
 Each card or question will contain a triangle with information regarding the lengths of the sides and angles.
 Sort these cards/questions according to a specific strategy you would use to solve the question.
 [Pythagorean theorem, sine law, cosine law, primary trigonometric ratios].

 - Research a real-world problem that makes use of the sine law, the cosine law, or both the sine and the cosine laws.
-Share the problem with the class and discuss the method for solving. - What quantities must be known in a triangle before the sine law can be used?
+Share the problem with the class and discuss the method for solving. - Consider the infographic shown below.
+What changes could you make so that it would be more informative?

+- What quantities must be known in a triangle before the sine law can be used?
 The cosine law? - A tower is 150 metres high.
-Two wires located at positions S and T, are fastened at the top of the tower and make angles of elevation of 42° and 25° with the ground.
+Two wires located at positions S and T, are fastened at the top of the tower and make angles of elevation of 42° 1 and 25° with the ground.
 How far apart are the two wires?

 - Yujin enjoys swimming in the ocean.
-One day, Yujin decides to swim 9.2 km from Island A to Island B; then, after resting a few moments, she swims 8.6 km to Island C. If Island C to Island A to Island B forms a 52° angle, determine how much further Yujin has to swim by swimming to Island B first rather than simply swimming straight from Island A to Island C. - A 29-foot-high pole on a farm is supported by two guy wires as shown below.
+One day, Yujin decides to swim 9.2 km from Island A to Island B; then, after resting a few moments, she swims 8.6 km to Island C. If Island C to Island A to Island B forms a 52° angle, determine how much further Yujin has to swim by swimming to Island B first rather than simply swimming straight from Island A to Island C. - A 29-foot-high pole on a farm is supported by two guy wires making angles of 33° and 58° with the vertical pole, as shown below.
 Find the length of the two guy wires.

-- An engineer is asked to build a triangular support frame for an airplane wing with $\angle A = 42^\circ$ and with sides b = 13.2 cm and a = 10.1 cm respectively.
+- An engineer is asked to build a triangular support frame for an airplane wing with $\angle A = 42^{\circ}$ and with sides b = 13.2 cm and a = 10.1 cm respectively.
 Can the engineer determine the length of the third side?
-Explain. - For $\triangle ABC$, $\alpha = 8$, b = 9, and c = 7.
+Explain. - For $\triangle ABC$, a = 8, b = 9, and c = 7.
 What is the measure of $\angle C$? - A forest ranger is standing at the top of a 100-foot-high tower.
 She observes a fire at an angle of depression of 25°, turns 120°, and sees, at a 40° angle of depression, a group of campers.
 How far are the campers from the fire?